crystal-lang/rfcs/text/0003-wait-group.md

   # Increments the counter by *n* (decrements if n < 0).
   # Resumes pending fibers when the counter reaches 0.
-  # Raises RuntimeError if the counter reaches below 0.
+  # Resumes pending fibers and raises RuntimeError if the counter reaches below 0.
   def add(n : Int) : Nil

   # Decrements the counter by 1.
   # Resumes pending fibers when the counter reaches 0.
-  # Raises RuntimeError if the counter reaches below 0.
+  # Resumes pending fibers and raises RuntimeError if the counter reaches below 0.
   def done : Nil
     add(-1)
   end